-In Smartcar’s case, the Smartcar API is an intermediary that allows software applications and cars to talk to each other.
+In Smartcar’s case, our car API is an intermediary that allows software applications and vehicles to talk to each other.
 For example, the insurance company Just Insurance charges car owners based on their mileage and driving behavior.
 When Just Insurance wants to know a customer’s mileage, the Just Insurance app sends a request to the Smartcar API.
 The Smartcar API then retrieves the mileage directly from the customer’s vehicle and sends this information back to the Just Insurance app.

-As mentioned before, Smartcar is able to communicate with connected cars because of the embedded cellular modem that equips those cars with internet connectivity.
-But before the Smartcar API can go ahead and ask a car’s cellular modem for its mileage, a few other things need to happen first:
+Smartcar is able to communicate with connected cars because of embedded cellular modems that provide cars with internet connectivity.
+But before the Smartcar API can ask a car’s cellular modem for its mileage, a few other things need to happen first:

 1. A customer links their car to an app

-Just Insurance prompts a customer to start tracking their mileage (left).
+Sticking with our example, Just Insurance prompts a customer to start tracking their mileage (left).
 The customer enters Smartcar Connect—a Smartcar-provided flow that lets them link their car to the Just Insurance app in just 30 seconds (middle).
-In the first step of Smartcar Connect, the customer logs in with their car brand’s connected services account (right).
+The customer then logs in with their car brand’s connected services account (right).